There’s no two ways about it: It’s a tough real estate market for buyers.

 Low mortgage rates combined with fewer homes for sale has created a feeding frenzy.
 Bidding wars are driving up home prices.
 But the problem for many isn’t affordability — it’s tough to simply get an offer on a house accepted.

 This problem is compounded for homebuyers who are taking advantage of down payment assistance programs or government-backed mortgages, according to interviews with a range of industry experts.
-Though they are essential tools for many first-time homebuyers, a perception exists among seller’s agents that government-backed loans, such as FHA or VA loans, will make the selling process longer or more difficult, these experts say.
+Though they are essential tools for many first-time homebuyers, a perception exists among seller’s agents that government-backed loans, such as FHA loans or VA loans, will make the selling process longer or more difficult, these experts say.

 “But that’s just not the case,” says Shanequa Jones, a realtor with Houston-based NB Elite Realty.
 “Realtors are poisoning their seller’s minds against these zero-down loans or zero-down programs,” Jones says.
 “I think that’s just being uneducated on the Realtor’s side.”